dmitryserbin/azdev-release-orchestrator/Docs/OrchestratorV3.md

 ### New run

-By default, new run targets all stages in order configured in the pipeline.
+Creates new run and targets all stages in order configured in the pipeline.
 To target specific stages only, specify required stages using `stages` parameter.
+The target stages will be triggered in sequential order, exactly as specified.

 ```yaml
 - task: releaseorchestrator@3